 As described in the University Human Resources Personnel Policy regarding *Conflicts of Interest, all University employees are covered by the state conflicts of interest statute, and if any employee anticipates knowingly or intentionally deriving a personal financial interest or profit from a contract or purchase involving the University, the employee must complete the *State Conflicts Disclosure Form, prior to contracting with the University.

-Further information on the state conflicts law and state conflicts disclosures is provided on the State COI Requirements page.
-Also, see policies on the Forms & Policies page.
+Further information on the state conflicts law and state conflicts disclosures is provided by the General Counsel’s Office on the following website: http://www.iub.edu/~vpgc/areas-of-law/conflicts-of-interest.shtml

 « Return to previous FAQs page